dalyIsaac/Whim/docs/docs/customize/snippets.md

 ## Move a window to a specific workspace

-The following command can be used to move the active window to a specific workspace.
-The index of the workspace is zero-based.
+The following command can be used to move the active window to a specific workspace, using the workspace ID.
+The best way to get the workspace ID is to use the return value from the `Add` method on the `WorkspaceManager`.

 ```csharp
 Guid? browserWorkspaceId = context.WorkspaceManager.Add("Browser workspace");